snoopwpf/snoopwpf/README.md

 Note that in both cases, -Select will automatically select the first match in the tree view.

+## Hotkeys

+ * F5: Invokes dot-sourcing the $profile variable, if it exists.
+ * F12: Clears the output buffer.

 ## Notes

 When cloning this repository, please ensure your core.autocrlf is set to true.